mijailmariano/mijailmariano/README.md

 *pronunciation: (me-ha-L)* | *pronouns: (he/him/el)*

-Data Scientist and experienced business strategy professional with a strong affinity for leveraging data to create inclusive and novel workplace strategies.
+Data Scientist and experienced business strategy professional with a strong affinity for leveraging data to create inclusive and novel technologies.
 Empathy, energy, and creativity are foundational to everything that I am and collaborate on.

 <span style="color:#2F4F4F"> In my creative time, I enjoy writing, hiking, frisbee golf, and spending time with family.
 I also lead a bookclub that meets at the intersection of **leadership and culture** :footprints: